vibneiro/dispatching/README.md

 There are 2 versions of this dispatcher:
  - JDK 7 or earlier: based on Guava's *ListenableFuture*.
  - JDK 8: based on *CompletableFuture*.
-TBD

 ###HashDispatcher